isimpforobama/Python-Assembly/README.md

 - So we are getting two values, 0 and 1.
 - we are adding 0 and 1 together and putting the sum of that back into 0
-- The Reason for this is simple, Instead of dumping the sum into another address rather, putting it back into the inital
+- The Reason for this is simple, Instead of dumping the sum into another address rather, putting it back into the,
-- address is so we can actually increment the address
+- inital address is so we can increment the address
 - think of the address 1 as the amount we increment 0 by
--
 - we can also modify this to loop
 # Basic Loop Incrementer
 - LOAD 0 1